The Adventure of the Naval Treaty: Plot

 Holmes starts the investigation at the Foreign Office, interviewing both Lord Holdhurst and Inspector Forbes.
-He learns that the Tangeys, and a clerk named Charles Gorot, were suspected and then cleared.
+He learns that the Tangeys and a clerk named Charles Gorot were suspected and then cleared.
 Lord Holdhurst informs him that no foreign government has received the treaty yet, which seems odd since nine weeks have passed.
-Holmes also discovers that Annie and Joseph were never meant to be long-term guests; they had come down for a few days' visit when the tragedy occurred, but had stayed so Annie could nurse her fiancée.
+Holmes also discovers that Annie and Joseph were never meant to be long-term guests; they had come down for a few days' visit when the tragedy occurred but had stayed so Annie could nurse her fiancée.

 Returning to Briarbrae the next day, Holmes learns that Phelps dispensed with the hired nurse the evening before.
 Later that same evening, someone tried to break into Phelps' sickroom window with a knife.
 Phelps immediately roused the household, but the burglar got away.

-Unbeknownst to Phelps or Joseph, Holmes orders Annie to stay in the sickroom until bedtime, and to lock the door behind her when she leaves.
+Unbeknownst to Phelps or Joseph, Holmes orders Annie to stay in the sickroom until bedtime and to lock the door behind her when she leaves.
 He then arranges that Phelps and Watson should go to London.
 Watson takes Phelps back to 221B Baker Street, but neither can understand Holmes' actions.
 The next morning, Holmes arrives with disheveled clothes and a bandaged hand.
 At the breakfast table, he pretends to have found nothing, but then arranges for Mrs. Hudson to serve Phelps the treaty on his breakfast plate.
 Phelps is overjoyed to have it back, nearly fainting with relief.

-Holmes had realized Joseph Harrison was responsible; the sickroom was formerly his bedroom, and only someone in the house could have known when no nurse would be on guard.
+Holmes had realized Joseph Harrison was responsible.
+The sickroom was formerly his bedroom, and only someone in the house could have known when no nurse would be on guard.
 Joseph had come to Percy's office to ask if Percy was coming home, rung the bell, then found the treaty.
 As Joseph had some stock exchange debts to pay, he stole the treaty, intending to sell it, and hid it under the floorboards of his bedroom.
-However, Percy's breakdown and the two nurses had kept Joseph from getting at the treaty for weeks.
-The first chance he had, Joseph had tried, and failed, to steal the treaty back.
+However, Percy's breakdown and the two nurses on hand in the room had kept Joseph from getting at the treaty for weeks.
+The first chance he had, Joseph had tried and failed to steal the treaty back.
 Holmes had kept Annie in the room so Joseph could not get at the treaty during the daytime.
 After she left, Joseph broke in and retrieved the treaty, but Holmes ambushed him, and boxed him for the papers.
 Winning the fight, Holmes allowed Joseph to flee, though he wired particulars to Inspector Forbes.
 Percy wonders if Joseph meant to kill him with the knife; Holmes does not know, but says he would not trust such a selfish man to show mercy.